dennish737/TrailerAlert/README.md

 There is one shell script for each of the application

 The php pages provide a dashboard allowing SnoDEM to monitor and track the MITRU Trailers.

+# Instilation

+1. Clone the repository
+2. Copy content of php directory to /var/www/trailers
+3. Copy content of html directory into /var/www/trailers
+4. Copy lib and js directories to /var/www/trailers
+5. Create DB mitru and install schema
+6.